Advocate for NWP

 Advocacy can include writing or speaking activities, service on committees or policy review boards, or meeting directly with policy-makers or legislators.
 It might also include hosting a legislator in your classroom or Writing Project event, educating policy-makers or families in your home district, or publishing to advocate for the profession.

-On March 20, 2019, Writing Project leaders from across the country will meet with Members of Congress in their home district.
-Building on our long tradition of traveling to Capitol Hill, this year NWP will coordinate its first “In-district Advocacy Day” instead of a trip to Washington, DC.
+On March 20, 2019, Writing Project leaders from across the country met with Members of Congress in their home district.
+Building on our long tradition of traveling to Capitol Hill, NWP coordinated its first “In-district Advocacy Day” instead of a trip to Washington, DC.

-Through visits to district offices, Writing Project teachers and leaders will have an opportunity to share the work of their local site with legislators and staff.
-NWP will support these visits with talking points and additional information on current issues being taken up at the Federal level around education funding and policy.
-For more information, email us at firstname.lastname@example.org.
+Through visits to district offices, Writing Project teachers and leaders had an opportunity to share the work of their local site with legislators and staff.
+NWP supported these visits with talking points and additional information on current issues being taken up at the Federal level around education funding and policy.
+For more information, email us at email@example.com.

-If you participate in either of these events, fill out the form below to receive your badge!
+If you participated in these events, fill out the form below to receive your badge!